burhan1997/react-challenge/README.md

 - **HTML Content Parsing**: Utilizes the DOMParser method to clean HTML tags from exercise titles and descriptions for a consistent UI.

-- **MultipleChoiceQuestion.jsx**: Manages display and styling of multiple-choice questions.
-- **Navbar.jsx**: Implements navigation with 'Previous' and 'Next' buttons.
-- **$exerciseId.jsx**: Main page for loading and rendering exercises based on fetched data.

 ## Approach
 - **Component-based Architecture**: Employs reusable components for modular and maintainable code.
 - **Dynamic Content Loading**: Uses the `loader()` function to fetch exercise data dynamically from a JSON file.